Bath, Ohio

 Bath is an unincorporated community in the northern part of Bath Township, Summit County, Ohio, United States.
 It is centered at the intersection of Cleveland-Massillon and Ira roads.
 It was developed 'circa 1820.

 A post office called Bath has been in operation since 1824.
 A variant name was "Hammond's Corners", for Jason Hammond, an early settler.
 Jeffrey Dahmer's family moved here in 1968, the house went up for sale in 2012.

+Notable people

+Jeffrey Dahmer (May 21, 1960 – November 28, 1994), American serial killer and sex offender who killed and dismembered seventeen males between 1978 and 1991.
+Many of his later murders involved necrophilia, cannibalism, and the permanent preservation of body parts—typically all or part of the skeleton.

+Parker Finn, an American filmmaker, director of Smile and Smile 2.